Culture & History

-The main building at Huseby reverently is called the castle.
-Many remember Miss Stephens, the last owner of Huseby.
+The main building at Huseby is reverently called the castle.
+Many remember Ms. Stephens, the last owner of Huseby.
 In her last will and testament, she wrote that everything should be preserved for coming generations to take part of.
 The interior decor remains, and much of it comes from her parents’ time and up until the middle of the 1800s.
 The Stephens family were close to the royal house and sometimes had royal visitors at Huseby Bruk.

 The fact that all the objects remain, big and small, furniture as well as clothes and other items, makes the house feel like a home rather than a museum, and the guided tours are very special.
 There are regular guided tours and dramatised tours.
-Sometimes you can book an exclusive tea party at the house, and meet staff just as there would have been during miss Stephens's time at Huseby.
-You might even see ironmaster Stephens sitting on the terrace, reading the paper.
+Sometimes you can book an exclusive tea party at the house, and meet staff just as there would have been during Ms. Stephens's time at Huseby.
+You might even spot ironmaster Stephens sitting on the terrace, reading the paper.

 Huseby park and garden

 The park and garden have been recreated in their 19th century form.
 Much was documented – even shopping lists for seeds.
 The park is characterised by ‘embroidered’ flower beds that Miss Stephens’s mother Elisabeth Stephens designed.
-But the kitchen garden might be the best thing about Huseby - it is a real utility garden that supplied the work's gentry with vegetables, fruit and berries.
+But the kitchen garden might be the best thing about Huseby - it is a real utility garden that used to supplied the work's gentry with vegetables, fruit and berries.
 It was designed with nine areas and follows a model from older times.
-Miss Stephens loved different breeds of hens and today, too, there are hens and peacocks to look at.
+Ms. Stephens loved different breeds of hens and today, too, there are hens and peacocks to look at.

 The annual Christmas fair

 The Christmas fair at Huseby Bruk is the largest of its kind in the Nordics, with over 30 000 visitors and 170 exhibitors each year.
 Here you find the country's best handcrafters and small-scale food producers gathered in one place.
-At dusk, over 500 outdoor candles and thousdans of small lights are lit, all for the sake of enhancing the Christmas atmosphere.
-Find handmade Christmas goats and other straw creations, handmade candles, and lots and lots of other kinds of handicrafts.
+At dusk, over 500 outdoor candles and thousands of small lights are lit, all for the sake of enhancing the Christmas atmosphere.
+Find handmade straw Christmas goats and other straw creations, handmade candles, and lots and lots of other kinds of handicrafts.

 You can also try Swedish delicacies that are usually served around Christmas, such as brandy-cheese, lingonberry bread, all kinds of sausages, marzipan, pickled herring, and - of course - glögg (a type of mulled wine).